JuliuszMaretzky/Deptacz/README.md

 # Deptacz
-2D game in which gardener have to kill evil plants
+2D game in which gardener have to kill evil plants (still in dev)